Brenda Kamino: Career

 Films she has appeared in include I've Heard the Mermaids Singing (1987), Zero Patience (1993), and The Glass Castle (2017).

-Kamino produces theatre with award-winning playwright, director and actor Andrew Moodie with their company Renaissance Theatre, dedicated to finding scripts that deserve a second chance at life in the Canadian theatre scene.
+Kamino produces theatre with award-winning playwright, director and actor Andrew Moodie with their company Renaissance Canadian Theatre Company, dedicated to finding scripts that deserve a second chance at life in the Canadian theatre scene.

 In 2005, Kamino received the Canadian Actors' Equity Association's Larry McCance Award "for her work on cultural diversity".
 For more than two decades, she did artistic and administrative work in theatre, film and TV, advocating access and equity in the arts.
 Among the groups she worked with were Canadian Actors' Equity, Theatre Ontario and the Ontario Arts Council.

+In 2026, she was named as an Member of the Order of Canada.